-This indicator is calculated using data from HIV tests conducted among respondents in the sentinel site(s) or participants in biobehavioural surveys.
+A-D. This indicator is calculated using data from HIV tests conducted among respondents in the sentinel site(s) or participants in biobehavioural surveys.
 The sentinel surveillance sites used for calculating this indicator should remain constant to allow for tracking changes over time.

 E. This indicator is calculated using data from HIV tests conducted by prisons and other closed settings.
 HIV testing programme data are acceptable.
 Conducting surveys can be challenging and should therefore not be relied on.
-Testing should be conducted only with the consent of the prisoners.
+Testing should be conducted only with the consent of the people in prisons and other closed settings.